-Bob and Carol (Culp and Wood) are an upper-class married couple with a little too much time on their hands.
+Bob and Carol Sanders (Culp and Wood) are a married upper-middle-class couple with a little too much time on their hands.
 After going to a group therapy retreat, Bob and Carol start to explore a new openness in their relationship.
 Bob confesses a one-night stand with a casual acquaintance.
 Carol not only isn't mad, she's turned on, and soon enough she has her own fling, which she tells Bob about.

 - Bikini Bar: The gang goes to a nightclub that features women dancing on a stage in flimsy outfits.